GoogleChrome/developer.chrome.com/site/en/docs/webstore/images/index.md

 ## Screenshots

-You must provide at least 1—and preferably the maximum allowed 5—screenshots of your app to be displayed in the app's store listing.
-If your app supports multiple locales, you can provide locale-specific screenshots as described in [Internationalizing Your App][28].
+You must provide at least 1—and preferably the maximum allowed 5—screenshots of your extension to be displayed in the extension's store listing.
+If your extension supports multiple locales, you can provide locale-specific screenshots as described in [Internationalizing Your App][28].

 When you edit your app's listing, mousing over a screenshot's thumbnail brings up controls that let